Apartment and Suite Living

-Besides being the closest to most classrooms and faculty offices, and providing the autonomy that comes with living off campus, a part of what makes these on-campus housing assignments so attractive are the amenities they offer: seasonal air conditioning, wall-to-wall carpeting, solid oak furnishings, 3-5 bedrooms and 1-2 baths for 4-8 students, free and unlimited local and campus calling from a phone line, wireless Internet access, and separate data line and cable tv connection for each student.
+Besides being the closest to most classrooms and faculty offices, and providing the autonomy that comes with living off-campus, part of what makes these on-campus housing assignments so attractive are the amenities they offer: seasonal air conditioning, wall-to-wall carpeting, solid oak furnishings, 3-5 bedrooms and 1-2 baths for 4-8 students, wireless Internet access, and separate data line and cable tv connection for each student.

 What are the apartments like?

 Each apartment has a fully equipped kitchen, furnished living room/dining room, at least one bathroom, and usually four bedrooms for six students.
 Garden-style apartments for about 625 students are in the Leonardtown Community, behind Fraternity Row and about a 10-12 minute walk from most classes.
 Apartments for another 350 students are in the South Hill Community near the Chapel and South Campus dining room.
 Apartments for 100 students in the Language House living-learning program are in St. Mary's Hall.

 Because all apartment units have kitchens, residents of apartment units are not required to participate in a campus dining plan.
 However, many apartment residents choose to purchase a dining plan or a Terrapin Express account.
 More information is available on the Department of Dining Services website.

 How are the suites different?